dgoldstein1/git-debugging-workshop/README.md

 Your code haunts you in your dream that night and you realize you've made a fatal flaw in your code.
 You're able to get to the computer before the demo, but only have an hour and you know you can't fix the bug in that time.
 You know you want to 'undo' last night's merge, but how?!

 You go to the [github-documentation](https://help.github.com/en/articles/reverting-a-pull-request) but you realized that you can't just press the 'undo' button because there have been commits since your merge last night.
+Oh no!!

-Let's start by cloning this example locally:
+Calm.
+Stillness.
+Let the git flow through you, young patawan.
+Let's start by cloning this project locally and take a look:

 ```sh
 git clone git@github.com:dgoldstein1/revert-pr.git